Home Fedora How to install GNOME shell extensions in Fedora

 Launch Tweaks

-Step 4) Click “Extensions” tab.
-This is where all the extensions you installed, as well as officially included in GNOME, get listed.
+Step 4) Click the “Extensions” tab.
+This is where all the extensions you installed and officially included in GNOME get listed.
 Click on the gear icon to configure the extension settings.

 Access GNOME Shell Extensions via GNOME tweaks